adeep/bitwarden_reddit/cannot_login.md

 > Note that even though all these characters are acceptable in a Bitwarden master password, be aware
 > that other websites may have trouble with some of them.

-A strong sign you may have a character set problem is if you can log in to via web vault or some other Bitwarden clients, but not others.
-In this case, consider changing your master password, but create an export of your vault first!

-When changing your master password, consider using a 4-word passphrase, generated by Bitwarden itself, such as

-`polka-fame-curled-either-passover` or `WinnerPlasmaKabobSinuous`.

-If you want extra security, have
-Bitwarden add a word (or two) to the passphrase _instead of_ punctuation or special characters.
-Punctuation and special characters do not add as much security as an extra word, and it makes the master password harder to memorize and harder to type.

 _Autocorrect Issues_

-If the master password itself seems okay, it could still be autocorrections by your keyboard(s), client, or device.
+It's possible that your master password can be mangled by your keyboard, device, or even the client (browser) itself.
+There could be an autocorrect problem.
 You may not easily spot this, especially since password input is often obscured.
-Even if you stick to the safe character set, as recommended above, some characters may get autocorrected by your keyboard, client, or device:
+Even with the aforementioned safe characters, some characters may get autocorrected by your keyboard, client, or device:

 * Some systems will replace straight-quotes (`'` or `"`) with curly-quotes